AI-driven View Guidance System in Intra-cardiac Echocardiography Imaging: System Details and Evaluation Metrics

 \subsection{Evaluation metric}

-To evaluate the proposed method, we aimed to determine how accurately the relative position and orientation can guide the fan to the target mesh.
+To evaluate the proposed method, we aimed to determine how accurately the relative position and orientation could guide the fan to the target mesh.
 We assessed this in two ways.
 First, we used classification to measure how well the fan's position and orientation, as predicted by the network, align with the target volume.
 As shown in Figure\,\ref{fig:validation} (a), a correct view is defined as the fan being properly positioned within the target volume, while a view where the fan is outside the target volume is considered incorrect.
-We calculated the accuracy of this classification.
+We then calculated the percentage of correct view across all test cases.

-Second, we measured the distance between the proposed fan position and the center of the target volume.
-Specifically, we computed two types of distance factors.
-As shown in Figure\,\ref{fig:validation} (b), the first type is the real distance, which measures the vertical distance between the center of the target volume and the proposed fan position.
-The second type is the normalized distance, which standardizes the real distance based on half the size of the volume, where a distance of 1 represents the edge of the volume from its center.
+Secondly, we measured the distance between the proposed fan position and the center of the target volume.
+As shown in Figure\,\ref{fig:validation} (b), we calculated the vertical distance between the center of the target volume and the predicted fan position.